phwt/uplay-invisible-mode/README.md

 ### 1. Extract ALL files from .zip file

-You will extract some files and folders including `upcinvisible.exe` file.
+Extracted contents will contains some files and folders including `upcinvisible.exe` file.

 ![The files](https://raw.githubusercontent.com/phwt/uplay-offline-mode/master/img/00_files.JPG)

 **There are a lot of files extracted.
-So I recommend to place the files somewhere and create a shortcut for `upcinvisible.exe` from there**
+So it is recommended to place the files somewhere and create a shortcut for `upcinvisible.exe` from there**

 ### 2. Run `upcinvisible.exe` with admin rights